McPeball/AiSynthCraft/README.md

 ```sh
 streamlit run app_aisynth.py
 ```

-# IMPORTANT THINGS TO NOTE
-1. Setting up this repository assumes that the user has Anaconda/Mamba installed on the computer.

 # Issues?
 Please open an issue in the repository.
 (See top left of the webpage, under "Issues".)